osm2pgsql-dev/osm2pgsql/README.txt

 $ sudo yum install postgresql-contrib
 $ sudo -u postgres psql -d <dbname> -f /usr/share/pgsql/contrib/_int.sql

+If you want to use hstore support then you will also need to enable the PostgreSQL hstore-new extension.

+$ sudo -u postgres psql -d <dbname> -f /usr/share/postgresql/8.3/contrib/hstore-new.sql

 Now you can run osm2pgsql to import the OSM data.
 This will perform the following actions: